department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/ask-users-for/service-history.md

 ### When to use this pattern

 * **Service periods.** Follow this pattern whenever you need to ask for a Veteran's periods of service in the military.
-* **Use the list and loop pattern for adding multiple service periods.** This is an example of a complex list and loop pattern with multiple form inputs.
-You can read more in depth about the [list and loop pattern]({{ site.baseurl }}/patterns/forms/list-and-loop) above.
+* **Use the multiple response pattern for adding multiple service periods.** This is an example of a complex list and loop pattern with multiple form inputs to gather multiple pieces of information.
+Read more about the [multiple responses]({{ site.baseurl }}/patterns/ask-users-for/multiple-responses) pattern.
 * **Some forms will only require the last branch of service.** The healthcare application is an example of a form where they do not need the multiple entries of service periods, so we do not use the list and loop pattern there.

 ## Examples